Lead Vocals & Guitar

 Tony has been with the band since its beginnings in 1994.
 He started out playing bass guitar for the band until early 1999 until he switched to drumming, because standing sucks.
 After graduating from Lowell High School (seriously, it’s a real town) he moved to Indianapolis to attend Marian College where he formed Too Few Tricks, Uncle Juju's ancestor (I guess Tony is his own grandpa in the lineup lineage?).
-His grip on the drumming job being persistently tenuous, he has also played with several other bands including Free Will, Celtic Fire, Al Sharpton's Hair (not made up), and The Snooze Brothers, which opened for acts such as Kathy Triccoli, Rich Mullins, and The Newsboys (but not, much to Tony’s eternal regret, Cameo).
+His grip on the drumming job being persistently tenuous, he has also played with several other bands including Free Will, Celtic Fire, Al Sharpton's Hair (not made up), and The Snooze Brothers, which opened for acts such as Kathy Troccoli, Rich Mullins, and The Newsboys (but not, much to Tony’s eternal regret, Cameo).

 In 1996, Tony graduated from Marian after earning a Bachelor of Arts degree in Music Education (as well as the hand of his wonderful, if troublesomely reluctant, wife).
 From fall 1996 until spring 1999, he taught band, choir, music appreciation and general music at various schools.
 Realizing that teaching required more patience and less tantrums then Tony could muster, Tony went on to earn a Master of Science in Music Technology from Indiana University in August 1999.
-And then realizing, finally, that there is no career with the word “music” attached to it that actually earns income, he went into the web development industry, spent some time as a Product Manager for a software company and is now a Managing IT Consultant.
+And then realizing, finally, that there is no career with the word “music” attached to it that actually earns income, he went into the web development industry, spent some time as a Product Manager for a software company and is now a Director at an IT Consulting firm.
 In his free time, Tony writes Haiku and is a pro-am wrestler under the name Lord Loquacious (his signature move is a punishing verbal diatribe that reduces his opponents to tears).

 Lead Guitar & Back-up Vocals